dmberezovskyii/cipher-test/README.md

-# About
+# Cipher-test
-`secure-test-automation` test is a Python library for encrypting and decrypting passwords, designed for integration with automated testing frameworks such as Selenium, Appium, Playwright, and others.
+`Cipher` test is a Python library for encrypting and decrypting passwords, designed for integration with automated testing frameworks such as Selenium, Appium, Playwright, and others.
 It ensures secure password storage and allows retrieving keys from remote vaults to decrypt configuration files.

 ## Features